(Charlotte Mason’s Cure for Tired Text-taught Tots)

 Charlotte Mason’s Observations

 Charlotte’s image of the nature walk included the mother sitting on a large blanket and sending the kids off to find what they can find.
 They would return with their finds, or describe what they had seen to their waiting mother.
 This might work well for you.
 Others may use a blanket as a “home base.”
-I cannot help but walk with my children and find things.
-I don’t want to miss anything on our nature outings, and my enthusiasm is contagious.
-Either way is fine, I believe.
+Some mothers cannot help but walk with children and find things – not wanting to miss anything on the nature outing.
+That enthusiasm is contagious.
+Either approach is fine.

 The Outdoor Life: Getting Started